dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 ![Stone Wall](/.attachments/stone-wall.png)

-- For the first two meters, the height level is the same in the stone wall.
+- For index 0 to 2 (2 meters), the height level is the same in the stone wall.
 The most optimal solution for the first two meters, is to use one block of 8 by 2.

-- From index 2 to 6 (4 meters), the height levels are greater than or equal to 5.
+- From index 2 to 6 (5 meters), the height levels are greater than or equal to 5.
 For this reason, a block of 5 by 4 (referred to as _block 5-4_) is used.

-- From index 3 to 6 (3 meters), the height levels are greater than or equal to 7.
+- From index 3 to 6 (4 meters), the height levels are greater than or equal to 7.
 For this reason, a block of 2 by 3 (referred to as _block 2-3_) is placed upon _block 5-4_ at index 3.

 - From index 4 to 5 (1 meter), the height level is 9.
 A block of 2 by 1 is placed upon _block 2-3_, which lays on top of _block 4-5_.